moparisthebest/wireguard-proxy/README.md

                                  client here, default: 127.0.0.1:51820 --tls                           use TLS when connecting to tcp-target
                                  WARNING: currently verifies nothing!
+ --tls-hostname                  send this in SNI instead of host
+                                 from --tcp-target, useful for avoiding
+                                 DNS lookup on connect

  Server Mode (requires --tcp-host):
  -th, --tcp-host <ip:port>                TCP host to listen on